-V. Guidelines for Bike Trail Maintenance on the Forest Preserve
+V. Guidelines for BikeBicycle Trail Maintenance on the Forest Preserve

 A dry, stable, well defined tread surface is able to provide a high quality experience for trail users while simultaneously protecting natural resources.
-Maintenance activities on bike trails preserves the tread, controls encroaching vegetation in the trail corridor, and ensures wild forest character.
+Maintenance activities on bikebicycle trails preserves the tread, controls encroaching vegetation in the trail corridor, and ensurespreserves wild forest character.

 Trail maintenance may include removal of downed trees, cleaning of ditches and waterbars, clearing of brush, bridge repairs, and trail reconstruction in accordance with annual work plans.
-Annual work plans may include an annual clearing of loose organic debris (leaves) from the tread surface.
+Annual work plans may include an annual clearing of loose organic debris (leaves) from the tread surface-not to exceed 36[°] wide.
+Narrowing and defining the tread surface where tread creep or braiding is occuring may also be considered routine maintenance.
 Maintenance of Parallel Feature Trails will include mitigation of hazards in fall zones in addition to trail maintenance tasks described above.
-Trails susceptible to erosion and muddy conditions which cannot be relocated or sufficiently hardened may be closed until soil conditions improve.
+Trails susceptible to erosion and muddy conditions which cannot be relocated or sufficiently hardened may be temporarily closed until soil conditions improve.